Justice Questions, June 2008

 The Secretary of State for Justice and Lord Chancellor (Mr. Jack Straw): I answered the hon.
 Member for New Forest, West (Mr. Swayne) about that.
 I wish that I could be more precise, but let me tell the hon.
 Gentleman, lest he was not listening when I was talking about this before, that our record on ensuring sufficient prison places for offenders is infinitely better than that of the previous Conservative Administration.
 At one stage, they did not have a couple of hundred prisoners in police cells; they had 3,500, and the numbers continued year after year.
 Every so often, when the previous Government ran into a crisis, instead of ensuring that more prisons were built, what did they do?
 They just released another 3,500 or more.

 Nick Herbert: I note that the Justice Secretary did not deny that he knew that the Government were releasing terrorists early before scrapping the scheme.
 Let me help him, since he will not say precisely when the scheme will be scrapped.
 Last month, the Prime Minister said that he would not even take a decision on early release until there were 86,000 prison places.
 That will not be for at least a year.
-Is that what the Justice Secretary meant when he said that the Prime Minister was
+Is that what the Justice Secretary meant when he said that the Prime Minister was"cautious in his decision-making"?

 Also, can the Justice Secretary confirm that at least another 30,000 criminals will therefore be freed early before the Prime Minister stops dithering and finally scraps this appalling scheme?